digitc1/AWSLandingZone/CDK/README.md

 This CDK project deploys in the SECLOG account:

-* One lambda function named `SECLZ-CisControlUpdateLambda` configured to DISABLE/ENABLE one single CIS control
+* One lambda function `SECLZ-CisControlUpdateLambda` configured to DISABLE/ENABLE one single CIS control
-* One stepfunctions named `SECLZ-CISControlsUpdate workflow` configured to update multiple CIS controls in multiple AWS regions of one single AWS account
+* One stepfunctions `SECLZ-CISControlsUpdate workflow` configured to update multiple CIS controls in multiple AWS regions of one single AWS account
 * A cloudformation stackset deployed in the seclog account to deploy the IAM role `SECLZ-SeclogRole` in all accounts (seclog+linked).
 This role allows the lambda function called by the stepfunction to enable or disable a CIS control in the SECLOG and its linkeds accounts

 ## Useful CDK commands